 Kids Activities in School Holidays

-A kids’ activity program will run over the summer school holidays with fun things like kids yoga, face painting, outdoor movie nights, boardwalk art and kids discos available.
+A kids’ activity program usually runs during the summer school holidays with fun things like kids yoga, face painting, outdoor movie nights, boardwalk art and kids discos available.

 Explore Wildlife Within The City